OlegMitsik/inlayr/README.md

 ## Versioning

 We use **Semantic Versioning**.
 Until `1.0.0`, minor bumps may include small breaking changes as we refine the API.

-## Disclaimer

-This project is for informational and development purposes only and does not constitute financial or investment advice.
-The software is provided “as is” without warranties, and the authors/contributors assume no responsibility or liability for any losses, damages, or outcomes resulting from its use.
-Use at your own risk and comply with applicable laws.

 ## License